 5. Prioritizing Safety, Along with Schedule and Budget

-Being on-schedule and on-budget are the bottom line of any construction business.
+Being on schedule and on a budget is the bottom line of any construction business.
 Before standardized safety regulations, many workers were constantly put at risk due to an emphasis on speed and budget.
 However, these days it’s known that a healthy workforce is also a cost-effective workforce.
 The total cost of fatal and nonfatal injuries in the construction industry is estimated at nearly $13 billion annually.
-Safety needs to be considered as an equal to schedule and budget.
+Safety needs to be considered an equal to schedule and budget.